MTT-GH/OpenAI-Playground/Getting_Started.md

 ### 2. Launch Codespace

-> Note: GitHub offers up to 60 hours of codespace for free a month https://github.com/features/codespaces
+> Note: GitHub offers up to 60 hours of codespace execution for free a month https://github.com/features/codespaces

 From the forked repository, launch a GitHub codespace by clicking on **Code>Codespaces>Create codespace on main**: